China–New Zealand relations: Free trade agreement

 A free trade agreement (FTA) between China and New Zealand was signed on 7 April 2008 by Premier of the People's Republic of China Wen Jiabao and Prime Minister of New Zealand Helen Clark in Beijing.
 Under the agreement, about one third of New Zealand exports to China will be free of tariffs from 1 October 2008, with another third becoming tariff free by 2013, and all but 4% by 2019.
 In return, 60% of China's exports to New Zealand will become tariff free by 2016 or earlier; more than a third are already duty-free.
 Investment, migration, and trade in services will also be facilitated.

 The free trade agreement with China is New Zealand's most significant since the Closer Economic Relations agreement with Australia was signed in 1983.
 It was also the first time China has entered into a comprehensive free trade agreement with a developed country.

 The agreement took more than three years to negotiate.
 On 19 November 2004 Helen Clark and President of the People's Republic of China, Hu Jintao announced the commencement of negotiations towards an FTA at the APEC Leaders meeting in Santiago, Chile.
 The first round of negotiations was held in December 2004.
 Fifteen rounds took place before the FTA was signed in April 2008.

 While the FTA enjoys the support of New Zealand's two largest political parties, Labour and National, other parties such as the Green Party and the Māori Party opposed the agreement at the time.
 Winston Peters was also a vocal opponent of the agreement, but agreed not to criticise it while acting as Minister of Foreign Affairs overseas (a position he held from 2005 to 2008).

 In early November 2019, New Zealand and China agreed to upgrade their free trade agreement.
 China has eased restrictions on New Zealand exports and given New Zealand preferential access to the wood and paper trade with China.
 In return, New Zealand agree to lessen visa restrictions for Chinese tour guides and Chinese language teachers.

 On 26 January 2021, New Zealand and China signed a deal to upgrade their free trade agreement to give New Zealand exports greater access to the Chinese market, eliminating or reducing tariffs on New Zealand exports such as dairy, timber, and seafood as well as compliance costs.

+On 1 January 2024, China lifted all tariffs on New Zealand dairy imports including milk powder as part of the NZ-China free trade agreement.
+This development was welcomed by Minister of Trade and Agriculture Todd McClay, who said that it would bring NZ$330 million worth of revenue to the New Zealand economy.